micgogo/AU-Save-Amex-Offer/README.md

 # AU-Save-Amex-Offer
-Python Script to auto save amex offer
+Python Script to auto save amex offer for Australia only

 Modifier this part in the code to the location of your Firefox x64 WebDriver